 Statement of Beliefs

-- Education of the next generation is the responsibility of everyone.
-Parents are the primary educators of their children.
-Parents partner with schools, churches, communities and local, state and federal governments in order to provide the best opportunities for their children.
+- Educating the next generation is everyone’s responsibility.
+We believe parents are the primary educators of their children.
+Parents partner with schools, churches, communities and local, state and federal government in order to provide the best opportunities for their children.

 - All parents need to have the power to choose their children’s educational delivery system.
 This power is currently limited due to the funding structure of education and constitutional prohibition.

 - Educational opportunities need to be as diverse as the educational needs.
 Everyone has a right to be able to learn.
 Effective opportunities need to be extended to the learner so that he/she can work to reach his/her potential.

 - Technological changes are a significant force in changing the delivery of education to all students.
 Financial support for these new technological advances in education need to be funded across public and non-public lines.

 - Currently funded national programs that serve students with various needs must be funded at least to the current levels.
 The programs that impact children in non-public schools need to be maintained or enhanced.

 - A cooperative spirit needs to exist between the local public school district and the non-public school in the planning and delivery process of the various Title programs.
 Measures need to be taken to ensure the non-public schools are consulted in a timely manner during the planning process and to ensure that decisions regarding these programs are made in conjunction and cooperation with non-public schools.